wpm/CanCan/README.md

 --------------

 A brute force solution would simply try all possible solutions for a grid.
-This can be implemented as a search of a directed graph of partial solution grids where the edges point from partial solutions to partial solutions containing a guess for one of the cells.
+This can be implemented as a search of a directed graph of partial solution grids where the edges point from partial solutions to partial solutions containing where a candidate number has been removed from one of the cells.
 Vertices with no outgoing edges are possible solutions.
 Note that different sequences of guesses may lead to the same possible solution, so this search space is a directed acyclic graph.